apapaefs/HiggsSSC/README.md

 # HiggsSSC

+What if?
 Higgs Boson production at the SuperConducting SuperCollider.

 This repository is intended to act as the superproject, with the paper tracked as a Git submodule in `paper/` using the GitHub repository